cleanflight/cleanflight/docs/Failsafe.md

 The failsafe system is not activated until 5 seconds after the flight controller boots up.
 This is to prevent failsafe from activating, as in the case of TX/RX gear with long bind procedures, before the RX sends out valid data.
 Note that you need to activate the 'FAILSAFE' feature in order to activate failsafe on flight controller.

-After the failsafe has forced a landing, the flight controller cannot be armed and has to be reset.

 The failsafe system attempts to detect when your receiver loses signal.
 It then attempts to prevent your aircraft from flying away uncontrollably by enabling an auto-level mode and setting the throttle that should allow the craft to come to a safer landing.

 The failsafe is activated when: